Bicycle Helmet Liners: Foam and Other Materials

 SALi (Shock Absorbing Liquid) is another concept altogether, where the foam beads are encased in plastic and floating in a liquid.
 Impact pressure on the liquid works on the beads from all directions, compressing them to manage the peak force.
 This concept has a long way to go before you will see it in a bike helmet, if ever.
 The weight constraint alone could make it impractical.
 But it is at least a new technology that is less than fifty years old.
 Check out the details and the latest on development efforts on the Cheshire Innovation site.

 Cascade Helmets introduced in May, 2007, a new impact management system that uses no foam at all.
 It is multi-impact, and probably flexible enough to be tailored for most helmets.
 It was first introduced in hockey and lacrosse helmets.
 It uses small cylinders of plastic bunched together with the open ends toward the head and the helmet.
 We are excited about this new technology and hope Cascade will bring it to the bicycle world soon.
 You can see an ad on their Web site, but without a lot of detail on the technology.

 Air is again a different concept that eliminates foam (or could be used in conjunction with it).
 Israeli industrial designer Amos Wagon has this air bladder design up on the Web.
 The concept has been tried before and found lacking.

 The German company VACO has developed a helmet using freely moving beads that dissipate energy like a beanbag chain if you jump on it, each polystyrene bead transferring energy to those around it.
 The liner puffs up between uses, and the air is pressed out when the user puts it on, shaping the liner to the head.
 The company has introduced two snow sports helmets using the technology, but we don't know anything about the standards they may meet.

-A London design student has proposed using corrugated board similar to cardboard in a matrix to make a helmet liner.
+A London design student developed a design using corrugated board similar to cardboard in a matrix to make a helmet liner.
 We have a separate page up on that one.

 The bottom line